ubports/docs.ubports.com/contribute/bugreporting.rst

 Once you're finished with that, post the bug.
 You can't add labels yourself, so please don't forget to state the device you're experiencing the issue on in the description so a moderator can easily add the correct tags later.

-A developer or triager will confirm and triage your bug, then work can begin on it.
+A developer or QA-team member will confirm and triage your bug, then work can begin on it.
 If you are missing any information, you will be asked for it, so make sure to check in often!